Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free plan available.
 Paid plans start at $5/user/month.

-7. Wrike – Best for Complex, Cross-Departmental Workflows
+7. Wrike – Best Free Project Management Software for Complex, Cross-Departmental Workflows

-Wrike was the first tool I turned to when a project involved multiple departments with very different working styles.
-The custom workflow builder lets me create distinct processes for different teams.
-The marketing team’s approval workflow looked completely different from the engineering team’s sprint structure, and Wrike handled both without issue.
+Wrike was the first tool I turned to when a project involved multiple departments with very different working styles, and it handled both without asking me to compromise either team’s process.

 Wrike software